joulupunikki/Phoenix/README_DEV.md

 ##### Configuration

 An important thing to do is to make sure your IDE formats only modified lines on save.
 Also, the import groups should not have an empty line between them and the default Eclipse import ordering should be removed.
-All this should be set automatically if you use the project configuration files in ide/eclipse.
+All this should be set automatically if you use the project configuration files stored in ide/eclipse-directory.

 Another important thing is to make sure git handles line endings properly.
 On a MSWindows machine this can be ensured by executing `git config --local core.autocrlf true` in Phoenix root.
 On any other OS the proper command is `git config --local core.autocrlf input`.